liferay/liferay-docs/discover/portal/articles/07-collaborating/02-creating-forums-with-message-boards.markdown

 Administrator*, or anyone who is the organization owner gets the moderator rank.

-As with thread priorities, on this tab you can define whether your ranks are localized in a particular language.
+As with thread priority names, the *Localized Language* field lets you localize rank names.

 ### RSS [](id=rss)

 Message board threads can be published as RSS feeds.
-This tab allows you to enable/disale RSS subscriptions and define how the feeds are generated.
+This tab allows you to enable/disable RSS subscriptions and define how the feeds are generated.

 **Maximum Items to Display:** lets you select the number of items to display in the feed.